Smart media for the INTELLIGENT young women of today.

 We are female-focused and use an inclusive definition of “woman” and “female”- we welcome trans women, genderqueer women, and non-binary people who are significantly female-identified.
 We encourage men, women, those who identify as neither, both, or somewhere in between to interact with content and submit work.
 Though we seek to amplify the collective voices of female-identifying creators, we understand that the issues we talk about must include dialogue with members from across the spectrum of genders.
 We want to amplify and accessify the voices of all who have something to say on this topic!

 Make Muse tells the stories of individuals doing cool stuff on any scale, rather than focusing on known-names or celebrities.
-Covering a wide range of intelligent topics- body, fashion, career, education, government, activism, wellness, community, art, and entertainment, we know that young women are not solely interested in style or food or art.
-We care about the world, are worried about our futures, and want to have fun in the midst of our global chaos, too.
-On top of that, being a young woman, non-binary, or femme individual comes with unfair societal standards and expectations.
-Our online content and print magazine are about challenging gender roles and encouraging our readers to be daring, action-oriented, and most importantly, who they are, despite whatever society says they should be like.
+Covering a wide range of intelligent topics- body, fashion, career, education, government, activism, wellness, community, art, and entertainment,- we know that young women are not solely interested in style or food or art.
+Our content focuses on challenging gender roles and encouraging our readers to be daring, action-oriented, and most importantly, who they are, despite whatever society says they should be like.

 When Make Muse Founder Maura Sheedy was 16, in Fall 2014, a typical Friday afternoon suddenly became not-so-typical.